 Visit World Heritage listed Port Arthur for a fascinating glimpse into history.
 Your tour begins from Hobart with a spectacular drive along the coastline towards the wild and scenic Tasman Peninsula, home to Australia's last penal settlement.
 Visit the Port Arthur Historic Site for a guided tour of the open-air ruins and restored buildings.
-Along the way you'll pass Eaglehawk Neck and see the quirky named homes of Doo Town.
+We’ll stop at a lookout at Pirates Bay for a photo opportunity, which offers a commanding view of Eaglehawk Neck and the peninsula’s stunning east coast.

 Port Arthur is home to the most intact and evocative historic prison in Australia.
 Covering 242 acres around picturesque Mason Cove the site has many ruined and restored buildings set in gardens and rolling lawns.